 The dojo was founded as the Bujinkan Meehan Dojo in Trinity College Dublin in 1998, changing its name to Bujinkan Namiryu Dojo in 2011.
 It is currently located in Harold’s Cross, Dublin.

-The teacher is Alex Meehan, a licensed shidoshi, or instructor of the Bujinkan Dōjō.
-A journalist and author by profession, Alex started training in Bujinkan Ninpō Taijutsu in 1989 and was awarded a teaching license in 2000 by Hatsumi Masaaki, Sōke of the Bujinkan Dōjō, the rank of Judan Kugyo in Tokyo in 2009 and the title Yushu Shihan in 2015.
+The teacher is Alex Meehan, a licensed shidoshi, or instructor of the Bujinkan Dojo.
+A journalist and author by profession, Alex started training in Bujinkan Ninpo Taijutsu in 1989 and was awarded a teaching license in 2000 by Hatsumi Masaaki, Soke of the Bujinkan Dojo, the rank of Judan Kugyo in Tokyo in 2009, the title Yushu Shihan in 2015 and Dai Shihan in 2017.
 He is also the recipient of various honours from the Bujinkan Hombu Dojo, or headquarters, including the Golden Dragon award and the Bufu Ikkan Shingitai Ichi Sho certificate.

 Dojo members visit Japan two to three times each year to study with Hatsumi Masaaki Soke and his senior shihan teachers in Tokyo.